enthought/mayavi/README.rst

 Features
 ===========

-MayaVi2 is a general purpose, cross-platform tool for 2-D and 3-D scientific data visualization.
+Mayavi is a general purpose, cross-platform tool for 2-D and 3-D scientific data visualization.
 Its features include:

     * Visualization of scalar, vector and tensor data in 2 and 3 dimensions